Camborne RFC: Recreation Ground

 Camborne is one of the grounds used by the Cornish rugby team and has hosted many notable international sides including the New Zealand All Blacks in 1905, 1924 and 1953, Australia in 1908, 1947 and 1967, South Africa 1960, United States 1977 and numerous other touring sides such as the South African Barbarians and Canterbury (NZ).

 In 2006 it was agreed to ground share the Recreation Ground with RFU Championship team the Cornish Pirates and the ground underwent a major refurbishment including a new stand for the 2007–08 season.
 This arrangement has now ceased and the Pirates returned to play at the Mennaye, Penzance in 2010.
 The first stand was built in 1901 with a £400 loan from the local order of Oddfellows.

 The capacity of the Recreation Ground has varied over the decades.
-Up until the 1980s it was one of the largest rugby grounds in England with an official capacity of 18,582.
+Up until the 1980s it was one of the largest rugby grounds in England with an official capacity of 18,582, while a 1990 ground capacity estimate was down to 11,000 (all standing).

 The current capacity (2018) is much reduced on this due to much tighter safety measures, being approximately 7,000, which includes 780 seated in the grandstand.
 The Cornish Pirates came close to achieving a capacity crowd at the ground with a club-record attendance of 6,487 watching the Pirates play Northampton Saints on 9 September 2007.